The views expressed by the host on this program resonate and reverberate all across the fruited plain.

 The American Civil Liberties Union has filed a lawsuit against Missouri authorities seeking relief on behalf of several registered sex offenders over certain restrictions new state law registration places on their Halloween activities.

-All four of the plaintiffs in the suit, which includes one woman who lives in Cape Girardeau, have either custody or of their children or regular contact with child relatives.
+All four of the plaintiffs in the suit, which includes one woman who lives in Cape Girardeau, have either custody of their children or regular contact with child relatives.

 So sex offenders want to have freedom on Halloween night.